grafana/mimir/docs/sources/helm-charts/mimir-distributed/migration-guides/migrate-enable-cluster-label-verification/_index.md

 ## How The Migration Solve The Issue

-Non-Mimir component can merge with Mimir memberlist because by default memberlist applies globally.
-As an example, consider a loki pod is terminated and the IP address reused by a new mimir pod in the same cluster.
+Non-Mimir component can merge with Mimir memberlist because by default, memberlist is not namespaced and applies globally.
+As an example, consider a Loki pod is terminated and the IP address reused by a new Mimir pod in the same cluster.
 This might cause other Loki components try to talk and sending data to this new Mimir pod.

 Cluster label will prevent such situation by only allowing communication for components that has same cluster label.
 Once that is enabled, before memberlist try to communicate with other components, it will verify whether that new components are having same cluster label and only allowing memberlist to communicate if the parties are having the same cluster label.